FAQ's - Vertrouwensketen

 Does digitally communicating the authorisation to collect a container in the Secure Chain fully eliminate the possibility of fraud?

-The Secure Chain makes the release and collection process of deepsea import containers in the port of Rotterdam significantly more secure and reliable.
+The Secure Chain makes the release and collection process of deepsea and shortsea containers in the port of Rotterdam significantly more secure and reliable.
 As PIN codes are completely eliminated from the process, this form of fraud is no longer possible.
 Unfortunately, criminals are always looking for new avenues to commit fraud.
 Please contact the Seaport Police for more information about this.

 Security